-v Average Averaging On Off AVG Factor 16 Averaging Restart Average Submenu veraging: Tap to toggle the averaging function On dditional samples at each frequency (or power) poir is lessens the time between sample acquisitions, a /Off.
-When On, the measurement acquires nt and performs the averaging process.
-Since veraging is best for removing high rate noise. veraging (AVG) Factor: Sets the number of measured by the number of me urements performed at each frequency point le is 16. veraging Restart: Tap to restart the collection and per-point averaging of measurement data.
+v Average Average Submenu Averaging On Off Averaging: Tap to toggle the averaging function On/Off .
+When On, the measurement acquires additional samples at each frequency (or power) point and performs the averaging process.
+Since AVG Factor 16 this lessens the time between sample acquisitions, averaging is best for removing high rate noise.
+Averaging Averaging (AVG) Factor : Sets the number of measurements performed at each frequency point when averaging is On, from 1 - 999.
+The default value is 16.
+Averaging Restart: Tap to restart the collection and per-point averaging of measurement data.